kyamagu/skia-python/README.m119.md

   GrDirectContext::submit takes enums instead of true/false
 * some Sk*PathEffect have been removed from the public API (TODO: emulate?)
+* Emulate GL-related GrBackendTexture, GrBackendRenderTarget constructors (was removed in m118)

 Since m87: